 Next, on the worksheet (and eventually in Location.cpp), write out a stub definition for the method.
 The method header here in the definition is (as usual) nearly the same as in the method declaration (without the semicolon at the end); but for methods the name is preceded by a scoping operator to indicate what class it is part of.
-It will look something like this (again, use the name getRow if that's what you used before):
+It will look something like this:

 '''

-int Location::getX() const
+int Location:: () const

 {

 return 0;

 }

 '''